Nityant17/Cybersec-Stuff/Misc./niteCTF_2024.md

 Solution:
 ```
-So i ran the command and got the output
+So i ran the code and got the output
 ```
 $ python3 pow.py solve s.ACcQ.AACpPV9xQRz4KzBJTJr5/O0c
 Solution:
 s.AAADpFlo9Q7sLg6juSkbIwKGL5KkWWxYCJmYfs5wYm2/hxgD+ZqZ9AkfAS7kHrE8kMNcPKC+6+ZiGyvkvOr9Xd0f7dTKb6ZbG30IPEobbY15mLWw/Di30/Qv1i7w9lizQsmqoOFc1sTyOlSZt+kmrTRuq21lSWRljHZ3woyBiVLwOsQ7xlZwSlTvJ6759gRZdZ9PWDhWmHu4U39C4tVfWi/Y
 ```
-On copy pasting this solution it said proof of work verified and started my chat with the AI assistant which i needed to trick somehow into giving me the flag.
+On copy pasting the solution it said proof of work verified and started my chat with the AI assistant which i needed to trick somehow into giving me the flag.
+This took a couple of tries but i managed to fool it by saying its creator had asked me to fetch the key and few more convincing words and with this i finally got the flag!!!

 # Glitch, Please!